EyewearHonest, friendly, professional

 Long-term exposure to bright sunlight is a major cause of cataracts, macular degeneration and diseases of the front surface of the eyes.
 New research has revealed sun damage in children as young as nine years old.

 All our sunglasses provide top protection and excellent vision.
-Our top brands include Maui Jim, Oakley and Bolle.
+Our top brands include Maui Jim, Mako, Bolle, Zeal and Rodenstock.
 We also have a range of Cancer Council sunglasses and fitover sunglasses.
 Our team is happy to assist with loads of information on all our sunglasses plus guiding you in choice of style to ensure you achieve the best-protecting and most comfortable sunnies possible.

 If it’s prescription sunglasses you need, these lenses can be fitted to an optical frame or, in many cases into a sunglass frame for extra coverage and protection.